 Spraypaint can be beautiful.
 Use them in combination to give great effects.

 We use a Lazy Susan type turn table and spin the casting as we spray it lightly.
 Its always best to spray in very thin coats.
-Build up the paint slowly to avoid filling in the fine detail that you captured in your mold like fingerprints.
+Build up the paint slowly to avoid filling in the fine detail that you captured in your mold, such as fingerprints.

 Also be careful because things that are closer to the spray nozzle (like fingertips) will receive MUCH more paint than things further away.